ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI

-The engineering of ManiSkill3 enables it to easily support many different kinds of task categories via a flexible task-building API, contributing to a unified interface for GPU parallelized robotics simulation.
+The design of ManiSkill3 enables support for many different kinds of task categories via a flexible task-building API.
 Of the existing popular robotics simulators ManiSkill3 supports the most categories of different tasks.
 Concretely we categorize the 12 distinct categories as follows: Table top manipulation, mobile manipulation, room-scale scenes for manipulation, quadruped/humanoid locomotion, humanoid/bi-manual manipulation, multi-agent robotics, drawing/cleaning, dextrous manipulation, vision-tactile manipulation, classic control, digital twins, and soft body manipulation environments.
-All of these tasks are GPU parallelized and can be rendered fast in parallel as well, with examples of the tasks shown in Fig. \ref{fig:task_categories}.
-Each of these task categories has various optimizations done to run more accurately and faster to achieve state-of-the-art simulation speeds.
+The majority of these tasks are GPU parallelized and can be rendered fast in parallel as well, with examples of the tasks shown in Fig. \ref{fig:task_categories}.
+Each of these task categories have various optimizations done to run more accurately and/or faster.
 Other simulators typically support a smaller subset of the type of tasks ManiSkill3 supports easily.
 Additional details on the exact optimizations/implementations and available robots are detailed in Appendix \ref{appendix:tasks}.